efarraro/krumit/_items/PlateHelm.md

 ---

 EN_name: "Plate Helm"
-EN_description: "When you activate this, deactivate any active weapons"
+EN_description: "When you equip this, unequip any equipped melee weapons"
 EN_flavor: "Nicely protective, as long as you don't mind helmet-hair."
 tile_id: PlateHelm
 cost: 3